-It had been three years since their last CD – they never were ones to rush into things!
+It had been three years since their last sessions – they never were ones to rush into things!
 David had now moved to Chelsea, and it was again decided that in keeping with the relaxed recording style of the previous album, initial sessions would take place at home before traveling to a studio to record the bass and drums, string and orchestral parts.
 Some twelve songs had been written between them, and as it would transpire, two more would be completed during the recording process.
-And so they began again… long hours through the day and into the night, with the help of very tolerant neighbours and the wonderful Noz (David’s flatmate) keeping her sense of humour and staying patient.
+And so they began again… long hours through the day and into the night, with the help of very tolerant neighbours and tolerant Noz (David’s flatmate) keeping her sense of humour and staying patient.
 The Mona Lisa cafe became the lunchtime/supper-time refuge on numerous occasions, even warranting a mention on the album sleeve credits.

 Wilf Witty was commissioned again to design the artwork, and gradually the project was completed, finally being released in August 1996.

 - Andy Piercy – vocals, acoustic guitar